Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 WEDNESDAY NOV 22

 Two Dutch Chaplains arrived from Kanburi camp.
-Funeral of 2/4 M. Gunner who
+Funeral of the 2/4 M Gunner who

 died yesterday.
-Attended 2/30 Bn birthday celebration with Ramsay, Cumming,
+Attended 2/30 Bn birthday celebrations with Ramsay Cumming,

 cold especially at night.
 POWs from Burma state that this railway is unusable

-between the 45 kilo and Moulamein.
-It is constantly being straffed.
+between the 45 kilo and Moulmein.
+It Is constantly being straffed.

 THURSDAY NOV 23

 Camp is now 3344 strong.
-Air-raid alarm at 2230 and some hundreds rushed
+Air-raid alarm at 2230 and some hundreds hastened

-to the far corners of the camp.
+to the far corner of the camp.
 Jap Doctor examined "B" patients of two Bns

-and ordered over 50% to be marked up to "C".
+and ordered over 50% to be marched up to "C".
 Many of these will be seriously

 set back by any hard work or heavy lifting.
-Jap Jurri no longer requires
+Jap Jimi no longer requires

 officers working on hut-building.
 Mass & H.C. by Father Vergeest.

-[[Slds?]]
-Boorsman goes went to the jungle today.
-Some 20 officers arrived in from Nacom
+[[?]]
+Boorman goes went to the jungle today.
+Some 20 officers marched in from Noncompoton.

-poton.
-There are now 51 Br officers in this camp.
-There are very few sick at
+There are now 51 Bn officers in this camp.
+There are very few out at

 Kanburi camp, food is better, but officers are being forced to work a full